 secure eternal life and blessedness for himself and his posterity” (Loraine Boettner, The Reformed Doctrine of Predestination, p.

-Some time ago I was discussing with Marc D. Carpenter this blasphemous statement from Boettner.
-Marc’s cutting response went something like this:
+Some time ago I was discussing with a brother this blasphemous statement from Boettner.
+His cutting response went something like this:

 “Boettner is saying that God had given Adam ‘a most favorable opportunity’ to erase Jesus Christ from history.”